pine64dev/PINE64-Installer/README.md

 ![screenshot select OS](https://raw.githubusercontent.com/pine64dev/PINE64-Installer/master/screenshot3.png)
 - Select the OS of your choice.
 	- Scroll to the bottom the select a local image file (Note that, select local gz / gz2 / xz image file name must end with .img.gz / .img.bz2 / .img.xz).
-- If you wish to flash older image version, you can use the version select box at the right of the OS list.
+- If you wish to flash an older image, you can use the version select box on the right of the OS list.
-- Click on the "i" at the right of the version to visit the release notes or related websites.
+- Click on the "i" at the right of the version to view the release notes or related websites.

 ![screenshot settings](https://raw.githubusercontent.com/pine64dev/PINE64-Installer/master/screenshot4.png)
-- If "Eject on success" is ticked: After flashing or validating process, the app will try to automatically unmount or eject the MicroSD.
+- If "Eject on success" is ticked: After the flashing or validating process, the app will try to automatically unmount or eject the MicroSD card.
-  - Occasionally, the MicroSD may be accessed by some other process running on your system, then, auto umount/eject may failed.
-Because of that, you may need to manually umount/eject.
+  - Occasionally, the MicroSD card may be accessed by another process running on your system, causing automatic unmounting or ejection to fail.
+In this case, you may need to manually unmount or eject the MicroSD card.
-- If "Validate write on success" is ticked: After flashing process, the app will read back from the MicroSD and compare its final checksum with the previous flashing/writing checksum.
+- If "Validate write on success" is ticked: after flashing, the app will read the MicroSD card and compare its final checksum with the previous flashing/writing checksum to validate successful writing of the image.
-- Download Location: This is where the downloaded image files stored.
-You can change to other directory or click on the most right button to access to the directory.
+- Download Location: where the downloaded image file is stored.
+Click the far right button to change this location.
-  - Remember where your previous download location because you might want to manually delete those old downloaded image files.
+  - Remember your download location if you want to manually delete any old image files later.
-  - Default download location:
+  - The default download locations are:
     - Windows: C:\\Users\\&lt;USER&gt;\\AppData\\Roaming\\pine64-installer\\downloadedImage
     - Linux: /home/&lt;USER&gt;/.config/pine64-installer/downloadedImage
     - macOS: /Users/&lt;USER&gt;/Library/Application Support/pine64-installer/downloadedImage
-- Download Sources: Use this to choose from which server all the OS images will be downloaded from.
+- Download Sources: Choose which server the OS images are downloaded from.
-  - Note that, pine64.uk (UK) is a mirror server, there will be some delay for new OS image to sync over to this server.
-Thanks to Dave for setting up this mirror server.
+  - Note: pine64.uk (UK) is a mirror server.
+New OS images may be delayed, upon initial release, whilst syncing to this server.
+Thanks to Dave for setting this mirror up.

 ## Support